WHY CHOOSE ROCK SUGAR?

 3. Time.
 Custom cakes, even the most simple ones, take time.
 Because they are custom, it's possible that the cake artist you've chosen to trust with your vision hasn't created your design before.
 This means it'll take time to consider how long it will take to create your edible art, quote the idea, sketch ideas, make any alternations if needed, and purchase any special tools or materials needed to make your vision come to life.
 Oh, and well, actually make the cake.
 Some cakes can take upwards of 20+ hours to complete!

 4. Experience.
 This one is a two-for.

 That's where the second part of the experience comes in.
 Ordering a custom cake is so much more than just ordering a cake.
-There are SO many talented artists out there and it's up to you to feel out who will be a good fit for you and your needs.
-It's so important to consider everything involved in ordering a custom cake and not immediately disregarding the artist who quotes you highest.
+There are SO many talented artists out there, and it's up to you to feel out who will be a good fit for you and your needs.
+It's important to consider everything involved in ordering a custom cake and not immediately disregarding the artist who quotes you highest.
 While it can be discouraging to hear your cake could cost more than you expected, there are ways to work within your budget or lessen the overall cost, most times and within reason.
-If there is a cake artist whose work you really like and who you feel good about doing business with, you will very likely not regret deciding to hire them.
+If there is a cake artist whose work you really like and whom you feel good about doing business with, you will likely not regret deciding to hire them.

 I always joke (but really, I'm serious) that you wouldn't go to a Mercedes dealership looking for the newest car, with all the bells and whistles, expecting to pay the price of an older model Ford sedan.
 The same goes for custom cakes - don't expect grocery store prices from a company specializing in custom, one-of-a-kind cakes, tailored for you individually.

 Although custom cakes may seem expensive, a single cake usually does not turn enough profit for a decorator to make a living off of.
 The majority of the cost goes towards quality ingredients and tools (when necessary), consulting, skills, and labor.